dcep93/TekkenBot/README.md

 -   [ ] Finish transcribing moves for remaining cast
 -   [ ] Throws - how to break and importing from rbnorway
+-   [ ] What do do about moves that have more than one hit for a single input